Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 This is one of the most common mistakes I see in optimizing product pages.

-A lot of the manufacturer descriptions are not compelling and are not optimized for search.
+Many manufacturer descriptions are not compelling, lack all the information a customer needs – and are not optimized for search.

-If you instead take the time to write better descriptions, it may very well be the difference between being found and being invisible.
+It’s worth taking the time to write more informative and engaging descriptions.
+The more detailed information, the better.
+This may very well be the difference between being found and being invisible.

-But remember you do not want duplicate content, which will hurt your SEO efforts.
+Also, remember that you do not want duplicate content, which will hurt your SEO efforts.

-2. Don’t Remove Your Seasonal Pages Once the Peak Period Is Over
+2. Don’t Kill Your Seasonal Pages Once Peak Is Past

 This is a common mistake I see brands make.

-However, if you do this, it will leave you with the same uphill battle every year: once again, trying to regain the authority your site needs to rank for seasonal terms.
+While removing seasonal pages after the peak period may seem sensible, doing this will leave you with the same uphill battle every year, once again, trying to regain the authority your site needs to rank for seasonal terms.

 And by the time you do this each year, it will likely be too late.